MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_ClassName** - Text representing the source code file name where there is an error.
+- **Data_ClassName** - Text representing the source code file name where there's an error.

 - **Data_ErrorMessage** - Text representing the operation that has failed.